HeinrichHartmann/HeinrichHartmann.github.io/_posts/2017-12-29-Quitting-Facebook.md

 It's not that facebook is a particularly good contact manager.
 But it certainly holds a great database, with well maintained entries (you are updating your profile).

-It's possible to extract a list of friends with names from facebook (See [here](https://www.facebook.com/help/community/question/?id=10102930368300253)).
+It's possible to extract a list of friends with names from facebook ([facebook.com/help](https://www.facebook.com/help/community/question/?id=10102930368300253)).
 A name however, is very little information: No pictures, no email, no address, no date of birth.
 There was a time where [this worked](https://lifehacker.com/5690378/how-to-export-your-friends-email-addresses-from-facebook) where you could get your friends email addresses from facebook if you had a Yahoo email account.
 This is [no longer the case](https://stackoverflow.com/questions/8797874/how-can-i-get-facebook-friends-list-email-addresses) and it has become increasingly cumbersome to get [something out](https://www.contactually.com/blog/3-facebook-contacts-workarounds-to-give-you-control-of-your-network).